Stocks trade at record highs as Trump touts US economy

 Trump, speaking at the Economic Club of New York, said: “We have ended the war on American workers, we have stopped the assault on American industry, and we have launched an economic boom the likes of which we have never seen before" while also noting the record run the U.S. stock market is having.

-All three of the major averages were rallying.
+The Dow gave up early gains, while the Nasdaq and S&P 500 remained higher.
 A finish above 3,093.08 for the S&P 500 would be the 100th record-high close since Trump's inauguration.

 |Ticker